knowit/kubernetes-workshop/docs/_docs/workshop/service.md

 ## Task 1

-Expose your deployment (pods) with a LoadBalancer service.
+Expose your frontend deployment with a LoadBalancer service.
+Expose your backend deployment with a ClusterIP service.

-Visit the url where the service runs.
+Visit the IP where the frontend service runs.

 <details>
  <summary>Solution</summary>